Mark Lamarr: Television

 Lamarr first came to mass public attention as a co-presenter of the early-1990s late-night TV variety show The Word.
 The magazine format of the series allowed for interviews, live music, features and even game shows.
 Talking about his TV career to Jo Brown of Cheers Magazine, Lamarr said The Word was:

 No fun at all; it was a horrible, horrible, repulsive environment to work in, mainly due to the company.
 They were just very... just an obnoxious group of people to deal with and I think that came across in the shows they ended up producing.

 After leaving The Word, Lamarr was an outside presenter on The Big Breakfast from 1992 to 1996.
 Between 1995 and 1997 he appeared as a team captain in the surreal panel show Shooting Stars, where he displayed a mixture of dour boredom and contempt towards hosts Vic Reeves and Bob Mortimer who, in turn, mocked his "50s throw-back" appearance.
-Lamarr declined to return for the fourth series in 2002, claiming he did not want to be typecast for appearing on panel shows.
-He said of his experience on the show:
+Lamarr declined to return for the fourth series in 2002.
+Interviewed in 2003, he said of his experience on the show:

 Shooting Stars was strangely no fun whatsoever, because I was sort of playing a particularly moody, almost mute character and you end up just doing that...
 I mean it was always fun with Vic and Bob because they are old friends and it was nice working with them, but no, it wasn't fun.

 Lamarr was host of Never Mind the Buzzcocks when the show launched in 1996 and continued in this role for 17 series until 2005.
 Under Lamarr, the show gained a reputation for scornful treatment of the boy bands and the pop music that had dominated the music scene since the early 1990s, a position that was maintained by his successor.
 Lamarr left the show in 2005 and initially claimed he intended to return after one series away.
 However, Lamarr later confirmed via Twitter in 2022 that he said that to avoid questions about leaving the show.
 He was ultimately replaced by Simon Amstell from the 19th series.

-The second series of the sitcom 15 Storeys High was co-written by Lamarr with comedians Sean Lock and Martin Trenaman, although Lamarr was credited under his original name, Mark Jones.
+The 2004 second series of the sitcom 15 Storeys High was co-written by Lamarr with comedians Sean Lock and Martin Trenaman, although Lamarr was credited under his original name, Mark Jones.
 Lamarr made a cameo appearance in the fourth episode of series two.